bwindhya/rfid-Serial-or-Socket/README.md

-# rfid_serial
+# rfid using serial or socket
-RFID Reader with serial then stored in PostgreSQL
+- RFID Reader with serial then stored in PostgreSQL
+- RFID Reader with socket then stored in PostgreSQL